aggrawal-ankur/gitbook/content/docs/understanding-hello-world/linking/elf-headers.md

+---
-# Step 1: Analyzing ELF Headers
+title: "Step 1: Analyzing ELF Headers"

-## Understanding ELF Headers
+weight: 1
+---

 These are the ELF headers from the object code.